phyten/todox/README.md

 - `--with-comment`: include the TODO/FIXME line text starting at the first matched tag
 - `--with-snippet`: alias of `--with-comment` (kept for backward compatibility)
 - `--with-message`: include the commit subject (first line)
-- `--with-age`: append an AGE (days since author date) column to table/TSV outputs
+- `--with-age`: append an AGE (days since author date) column to tabular outputs
 - `--with-commit-link`: include a URL column with GitHub blob links (uses the `origin` remote by default)
   - `--with-link` remains available as a deprecated alias for backward compatibility.
   - Suppress the deprecated-alias warning by setting `TODOX_NO_DEPRECATION_WARNINGS=1` (handy for CI pipelines).